Get 3.99% APR and $0 down on select new 2023 and 2022 Harley-Davidson® models31 See Offer Details.

 What’s the Difference Between Car and Motorcycle Oil?

 In the early days of the combustion engine, car and motorcycle oils were essentially the same.
 However, this is no longer the case.
 One key difference is the much smaller sump size on a motorcycle.
 Motorcycles require much less oil at a given time than a car and typically run hotter than car engines.
 This means motorcycle oil must be able to work harder without breaking down.
-It also must be able more easily travel through narrow pathways in the smaller engine.
-Car motor oil contains modifiers which can lead to gear slippage on a motorcycle—or worse, gear failure.

 What Happens If You Put the Wrong Oil In?

 The severity of the problem typically depends on just how different the incorrect oil you added to a bike is.
 For instance, if the viscosity of the oil is only minorly different from the correct oil type, it’s unlikely that you will face a severe issue.
 However, if the oil added is significantly more or less viscous, then it can potentially cause serious damage to your motorcycle.
 When oil is too viscous for an engine, it will be more difficult to pump—sending oil pressure up and oil flow down.
 When oil is too thin, it might not be able to lubricate effectively enough, leading to dangerous and potentially damaging metal-on-metal contact.
+See your Owner's Manual for a list of oil types that are right for your motorcycle.

 Have another Oil FAQ you want answered?
 Stop by your local Harley-Davidson® dealer, and they can answer and questions you have regarding motorcycle oil or drop your question in the comments below for a chance to have it answered.